jbonigomes/beautyinfullcms/_posts/2016-01-21-a-post-about-style.md

 ---
 layout: post
+title: A post about style
+subtitle: The post subtitle here
 author: Jose
+rightside: true
+categories: style featured care
 carousel: true
-image: post_3.png
-title: A post about style
-categories: style featured
 image: /img/posts/post_4.png
 permalink: /a-post-about-style/
 description: This text represents a paragraph, this paragraph can be as...